 When an artery narrows, the parts of the body it supplies may not receive enough blood.
 An inadequate blood supply leads to insufficient oxygen levels in body tissues, which is called ischemia.
 Ischemia may develop suddenly or gradually.
 When an artery is suddenly or completely blocked, the tissue it supplies may die.

 Gradual narrowing of arteries is usually due to atherosclerosis, in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
-Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow (see How Atherosclerosis Develops).
+Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow.
 Calcium may accumulate in the walls of the blood vessels, making the arteries stiff.

-Sudden, complete blockage may result when a blood clot (thrombus) forms in an artery that is already narrowed.
+Sudden, complete blockage of an artery may result when a blood clot (thrombus) forms in an artery that is already narrowed.
 A sudden blockage may also result when a clot breaks off (becoming an embolus) from a site such as the heart or aorta, travels through the bloodstream, and lodges in an artery downstream.
 Some disorders increase the risk of blood clot formation.
-They include atrial fibrillation, other heart disorders, clotting disorders, and inflammation of blood vessels (vasculitis), which may be due to an autoimmune disorder.
+They include atrial fibrillation, other heart disorders, and clotting disorders.
+Inflammation of blood vessels (vasculitis), which may be due to an autoimmune disorder, may also cause sudden blockage of an artery.

 Sometimes an atheroma can rupture into the blood vessel and trigger the formation of a blood clot that suddenly blocks an artery.
 Other times, a piece of fatty material breaks off from an atheroma and suddenly blocks an artery.
 Sudden blockage may also result from an aortic dissection, in which the inner layer of the aorta tears, allowing blood to surge through the tear and separate the inner layer from the middle layer of the aorta.
 As the dissection enlarges, it can block one or more arteries connected to the aorta.